iooops/webAudioPluginLib/README.md

 ## Some Questions
 Since this project is still on its extremely early stage, there are some questions that are brought out:

+1. How to deliver the format?
+Should it be a template with a lot of code exposed, or should it be a web url to link to?
+Or something in between?
-1. How to load, instantiate, and connect audio plugins? (from [Web Audio Modules](https://github.com/webaudiomodules))
+2. How to load, instantiate, and connect audio plugins? (from [Web Audio Modules](https://github.com/webaudiomodules))
-2. How to make the GUI work correspondingly with parameteres?
+3. How to make the GUI work correspondingly with parameteres?
 How to customize them?
-3. How to resolve the conflicts of using different libraries, if there's any?
+5. How to resolve the conflicts of using different libraries, if there's any?
-4. How to preserve the presets?
+5. How to preserve the presets?
 JSON? javascript?
 How to handle preset change => params change?
-5. ......
+6. ......